ghdz89/getting-started-gilberto/README.md

 ### Overview

 This is a minimal app that implements Plaid using a very basic HTML/vanilla JS front end with an Express/Node backend.
-After linking an account, the app retrieves balance information associated with the account and renders it on the home page.
+The "Link account" button in the app allows you to link a sample bank account.
+After linking the account, the app retrieves balance information associated with the account and renders it on the home page.
 Here's a short description of the key files in this repo:

-- **index.html** – A basic HTML page with a button that allows the user to link an account.
+- **index.html** – A basic HTML page with a button that allows the user to link a sample account.
 Clicking the button will start the Link flow.
 Successfully linking an account via Link will render results on this page.

 - **index.js** – Configures the Plaid client and uses Express to defines routes that call Plaid endpoints.
 Utilizes the official [Plaid node.js client library](https://github.com/plaid/plaid-node) to make calls to the Plaid API.